haydnv/freqache/README.md

 # freqache
-A Rust LFU cache which supports a custom eviction policy
+A thread-safe Rust LFU cache which supports a custom eviction policy